• Skip to primary navigation

 Where did the name deviled eggs originate?

-Deviled eggs have been around since the 1700s.
 The "deviled" definition depicts a spicy recipe.
 Classic Deviled Egg has some spice from paprika and mustard.

-Can I make the eggs in advance?
+Can I make the deviled eggs in advance?

 How should I cook the eggs?

 Use either air fryer hard-boiled eggs or Instant Pot hard-boiled eggs.
-Stovetop instructions, place the eggs in a small or medium size saucepan ( depending on how many eggs you are using), filled with cold water.
-Over medium heat, bring the water to a boil.
-Remove the pot from the heat and cover with a lid and let sit for 11 minutes.
-Then drain the eggs and place them in a medium bowl with ice and cold water to stop cooking.
-Then, peel and use in the recipe.
+Stovetop instructions, place the eggs in a small or medium-sized saucepan ( depending on how many eggs you are using), and fill with cold water.

 Variations